Provider Orientation Toolkit

-Welcome to Partners Behavioral Health Management (Partners).
+Welcome to Partners Health Management (Partners).
 Our mission is to manage a behavioral health care system funded by federal, state and local taxpayer dollars.
 We ensure all individuals who are eligible for our programs have access to quality providers and effective services.
 We improve lives and strengthen our communities by focusing on positive outcomes and the proper use of funds entrusted to us.
-The following provides links to forms, manuals, and documents that will assist Providers in becoming acquainted and conducting business with partners.
+The following provides links to forms, manuals and documents that will assist providers in becoming acquainted and conducting business with Partners.

 For more assistance, contact the Service Desk at 704-842-6431.
 The Service Desk is available Monday through Friday, 8 a.m. – 5 p.m.

-Providers must have the capability to connect to the internet and to Partners electronically for authorization requests for state funded and Medicaid funded services via the AlphaMCS Provider Portal.
+Providers must have the capability to connect to the internet and to Partners electronically for authorization requests for state-funded and Medicaid-funded services via the Alpha+ Provider Portal.
 A number of documents are available on the Partners’ website.
-For specific questions, call the Claims Department at 704-842-6486 or email firstname.lastname@example.org.
+For specific questions, call Partners’ Claims department at 704-842-6486 or email email@example.com.

-Partners’ Provider Communication Bulletins convey timely and pertinent information about numerous items including operational process changes and various training opportunities.
-It is published monthly.
+Partners’ Provider Communication Bulletins and Provider Alerts convey timely and pertinent information about numerous items including the operational changes to processes and various training opportunities.

 Provider Responsibilities for Concerns and Complaints

 Providers must have policies and procedures that address the rights of members served, as well as a process to address their complaints.
 Each provider must have evidence that members are informed of their rights and how to file a complaint.